-North Carolina's Refugee Cash and Medical Assistance Programs are two short-term public benefit programs available to refugees, deemed eligible pursuant to federal immigration and United States Department of Health and Human Services/Administration for Children and Families/ Office of Refugee Resettlement policy, for the first eight months after their date of entry into the country.
+North Carolina's Refugee Cash and Medical Assistance Programs are two short-term public benefit programs available to refugees, deemed eligible pursuant to federal immigration and United States Department of Health and Human Services/Administration for Children and Families/ Office of Refugee Resettlement policy, for the first twelve (12) months after their date of entry into the country.

-Refugee Cash Assistance (RCA) includes cash benefits and employment services to singles and couples without minor children.
-Families/individuals are assisted with pre-employment (an introduction to the world of work in the United States), obtaining and retaining employment, vocational skills training and other support services designed for economic self-sufficiency as soon as possible.
+Refugee Cash Assistance (RCA) includes cash benefits and employment services to individuals and couples without minor children.
+Couples/individuals are assisted with pre-employment (an introduction to the world of work in the United States), obtaining and retaining employment, vocational skills training and other support services designed to promote economic self-sufficiency.